saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 > - Care gap: Podiatry referral not completed
 > [Sources: Epic Encounter History, Referral Management]
 >
-> [View all 23 patients] | [Export to care management]
+> [View all 23 patients] | [Export to care management]"
->
-> *Confidence: High (0.94) based on 5+ supporting data sources per patient*"

-Sarah stared at the screen.
-The response wasn't just accurate—it was actionable.

-Marcus validated against Dr. Torres's manually curated gold-standard list: 22 of 23 patients correctly identified—95.6% accuracy.

-Krish calculated business impact: "If care managers identify 20+ high-risk patients in two seconds instead of two hours, we're looking at 40 hours per week recovered.
-At $35 per hour, that's $72,800 per year—just from this one query pattern."

-Sarah nodded.
-"And we have 50 more patterns in the backlog."
+"That's it," Sarah said quietly.
+"Citations to specific sources.
+Confidence implied by specificity.
+Actionable next steps."

+Dr. Torres examined the response.
+"These are accurate.
+I recognize three of these patients.
+The care gaps are real."

+Marcus ran the validation suite: 95.6% accuracy across 500 test queries.

+"Forty-seven percent to 95.6% in three weeks," Swapna said.

+The room was silent for a moment.
+Then applause.

 **Week 7 Metrics:**
-- LLM router accuracy: 94% correct routing
+- Query accuracy: 95.6%
-- End-to-end latency: 1.8s (cache miss), 23ms (cache hit)
+- End-to-end latency: 1.8s average (23ms cached)
 - Cache hit rate: 85%
-- Response accuracy: 95.6%
-- Monthly LLM cost (projected): $2,300 (post-caching)
+- LLM cost reduction: 84% (from baseline)
+- INPACT™ score: 67/100

 **Diagram 8: Echo's Week 5-7 Timeline**